 The Lord Himself is merciful and we are to be like Him.

 “And the Lord passed before him and proclaimed, “The Lord, the Lord God, merciful and gracious, longsuffering, and abounding in goodness and truth, keeping mercy for thousands, forgiving iniquity and transgression and sin, by no means clearing the guilty, visiting the iniquity of the fathers upon the children and the children’s children to the third and the fourth generation.
 So Moses made haste and bowed his head toward the earth, and worshiped.”
 Exodus 34:6-8

 Moses’ response is no different than what ours should be today.
 To bow down and worship before the ONLY true God.
 To intercede on behalf of ourselves, the lost, and our enemies.

 Forgiveness and mercy go hand in hand.
 The Bible Verse Matthew 6:14-15 tells us that if we want to be forgiven, we must also forgive others.

 6. “Blessed are the pure in heart, for they shall see God.”

-It is He alone that purifies our hearts and makes it new so that we may receive the blessing of seeing Him in heaven.
+It is He alone that purifies our hearts and makes them new so that we may receive the blessing of seeing Him in heaven.